greenboxal/doggohub/doc/university/glossary/README.md

 ### Bamboo

-Atlassian's CI tool similar to GitLab CI and Jenkins.
+Atlassian's CI tool similar to DoggoHub CI and Jenkins.

 ### Basic Subscription

-Entry level [subscription](https://about.gitlab.com/pricing/) for GitLab EE currently available in packs of 10.
+Entry level [subscription](https://about.doggohub.com/pricing/) for DoggoHub EE currently available in packs of 10.

 ### Bitbucket

 Atlassian's web hosting service for Git and Mercurial Projects.
-Read about [migrating](https://docs.gitlab.com/ce/workflow/importing/import_projects_from_bitbucket.html) from BitBucket to a GitLab instance.
+Read about [migrating](https://docs.doggohub.com/ce/workflow/importing/import_projects_from_bitbucket.html) from BitBucket to a DoggoHub instance.

 ### Branch